Our residency features an integrated career development curriculum, extending from the prelim year into Fellowship.

 Residents dedicated to a research career can apply to join the Research Track to receive additional elective time during residency.
-Selected residents receive 44 weeks of elective time during their PGY-3 and 4 years and spend a minimum of 6 consecutive elective months completing their research project during the PGY-4 year.
+Selected residents receive up to 42 weeks of elective time during their PGY-3 and 4 years based on the scope of their research project.
+Residents in the Research Track can spend a minimum of 6 consecutive elective months completing their research project during the PGY-4 year if optimal for their project.
 Research Track residents are encouraged to submit their proposals for support through an R25 grant held by the Department of Neurology.
 R25 recipients can apply for 80% funding for 1-2 years of research fellowship at any institution that has received an R25 grant.
 Multiple T32 grants within the Department of Neurology are also available to support research fellowship opportunities for residency graduates.
 All residents interested in research have the opportunity to attend twice monthly lectures focused on research career development.
 Please see the dedicated Research Track page for additional details.

 The Capstone project

 All Penn neurology residents complete a “Capstone” project, which is a mentored, independent project that constitutes a substantive piece of scholarly work.
 While the scope of appropriate projects is broad, the Capstone project is aligned with the development of a career in academic neurology.
 Hypothesis driven research projects target basic, translational, or clinical questions in neurobiology and neurology.
 For some residents, the Capstone project is centered on a quality improvement or education project, or seeks to improve access to care for underserved domestic or global populations.
 In these instances, the project is still focused by the measurement of a quantitative outcome that can be used to evaluate the success of the intervention.
 Some residents choose to contribute to previously established, multi-year projects.
 All residents present their work during a department-wide, academic retreat in the Spring of their PGY-4 year, and most residents report the results of their project in a journal publication.

 A list of Capstone projects is available.